sp-hash/TeamBlackMiner/OPTIONS.md

                             Example:

 			    TBMiner --ssl --hostname eu1.ethermine.org --ssl-port 5555

--S --ssl-verify             Check pools ssl certificate integrity.
+-S --ssl-verify-none        Disable check for pools ssl certificate integrity.
-                            Flag to enable check of the pools certificate.
-			                      Turn off to accept pools witch do not have certificate integrity .
+                            Turn off to accept pools witch do not have certificate integrity.

 			    Example:

-			                      TBMiner --ssl --hostname eu1.ethermine.org --ssl-port 5555 --ssl -verify
+			    TBMiner --ssl --hostname eu1.ethermine.org --ssl-port 5555 --ssl --ssl-verify-none

 -C --ssl-cert               Set a pem file to verify pools ssl cert integrity.
                             Check a pool SSL certificate against a CA cert bundle.

 			    Example:

-			                      TBMiner --ssl --hostname eu1.ethermine.org --ssl-port 5555 --ssl -verify --ssl-vert cacert.pem
+			    TBMiner --ssl --hostname eu1.ethermine.org --ssl-port 5555 --ssl --ssl-vert cacert.pem

 -n --no-redirect            No redirect means no connection forwarding and no pool reconnect to new server.
                             A flag to stop forwarding to another pool ip.

                             Example:

 			    TBMiner --no-redirect

 -r --retries                Set number of retry attempts for connecting to pool.

                             Example:

 			    TBMiner --retries 8

 			    This will give 8 connection attempts to the pool.

 -y --retry-pause            Set retry pause in seconds between connection attempts if pool is not responding.
                             Pause in between connection attempts.

 			    Example:

 			    TBMiner --retries 8 --retry-pause 30

 			    Will try to connect to the pool for 4 minutes.

 -t --timeout                Set pool timeout in seconds.
-If data is not received from pool in this number of s econds,
-                            the stratum thread is restarted to restore connection to pool.
+                            If data is not received from pool in this number of seconds, the stratum thread is restarted to restore connection to pool.

 			    Example:

 			    TBMiner --retries 8 --retry-pause 30 --timeout 120

-			                      Will give you 120 seconds before a connection attempt is timed o ut.
+			    Will give you 120 seconds before a connection attempt is timed out.

--a --algo                   Set algorihtm.
+-a --algo                   Select algorihtm.

-                            Supported algorithms values is
+                            Supported algorithms values is:

-                            "ethash"
+                            "ethash" - Ethereum POW, Ethereum Fair.
-                            "etchash"
+                            "etchash" - Ethereum Classic.
-                            "zil"
+                            "zil" - Zilliqua.
-                            "verthash"
+                            "verthash" - Vertcoin.

-			                      Ethash algorithm for Ethereum.
-			                      Etchash algorithm for Ethereum Classic.
-			                      Zil algorihtm for single Zil mining.
-			                      Verthash algorithm for Vertcoin.
+			    "kawpow" - Ravencoin.
+			    "vtc+zil" - Dualmine with +VTC (Vertcoin).

 			    Example:

 			    TBMiner --algo verthash

 -D --list-devices           List all GPU devices.
                             Useful for getting information about the order of particular devices and to see if a device is detected properly by the miner.

 			    Output:

 			    Available Cuda devices
                             -----------------------

                             Device Number: 0